spikeydragoon/Cross-Ark-Chat/README.md

 4:Launch the program.exe and enjoy.

-4a:For linux/redhat use `./CrossArkChat` or `./CrossDiscordArkChat` to start the bot.
+4a:For linux/redhat use `./CrossArkChat` to start the bot.
 You must start the bot from the folder the bot is in.
-If you want the bot to run in background so you dont have to stay logged in you can run `nohup ./CrossArkChat &` or `nohup ./CrossDiscordArkChat &` Note the & is very important and it will not work if thats not there.
+If you want the bot to run in background so you dont have to stay logged in you can run `nohup ./CrossArkChat &` Note the & is very important and it will not work if thats not there.
-To find the pid run `ps -ef | grep CrossArkChat` or `ps -ef | grep CrossDiscordArkChat`.
+To find the pid run `ps -ef | grep CrossArkChat`.
 Once you have the pid run `kill 1234 1234` to end program nicely or `kill -9 1234 1234` to force close it.
 Replace the 1234 1234 with the pid you find from the above command.